aloware/terraform-ec2-cypress/README.md

 # Get the public IP
 terraform output public_ip

-# SSH into the instance
+# SSH into the instance and run tests
 ssh -i /path/to/MyKeyPair.pem ubuntu@<public-ip>

+# On the instance, run the test script
+bash install-and-test.sh

 # Destroy (cleanup)
 terraform destroy
 ```

+**Note**: The `terraform.tfvars` file is automatically ignored by git for security.

 ## 🔒 Security Considerations